owncloud/ocis/ocis/adr/0011-global-url-format.md

 GET https://demo.owncloud.com/apps/files/?dir=/path/to/resource
 ```

-The `dir` parameter is then used to make a WebDAV request against the `/dav/files` endpoint of the currently logged in user:
+The `dir` parameter is then used to make a WebDAV request against the `/dav/files` endpoint of the currently logged-in user:

 ```
 PROPFIND https://demo.owncloud.com/remote.php/dav/files/demo/path/to/resource